optitor/vyral.social/docs/whitepaper/token-economics.md

 ### Additional Revenue Streams

 **Transaction fees** provide additional revenue.
 Tips incur a 20% platform fee, comparable to Twitch and other creator platforms.
 Subscriptions carry a 10% fee, significantly better than the 30% typical of app stores and traditional subscription platforms.
 Marketplace sales include a 5% transaction fee, far below the 10-15% charged by eBay, Etsy, or Amazon.
-Withdrawal fees of 2% (minimum $0.50) apply when users transfer VCoins to external wallets, covering blockchain gas costs and providing modest additional revenue.
+Withdrawal fees of 2% (minimum $0.50) apply when users transfer VCoins to external wallets.
+The platform keeps the full 2% to cover blockchain gas costs, security infrastructure, fraud prevention, and operational overhead.

 **Premium features** generate pure profit margins.
 Ad-free experiences priced at 100 VCoins per month, advanced analytics at 200 VCoins per month, and verification badges at 1,000 VCoins one-time all represent high-margin revenue with minimal incremental costs.
 As the user base scales, these premium offerings become increasingly profitable.